teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 [How to Fund a Startup](http://paulgraham.com/startupfunding.html). [*Paul Graham*](https://twitter.com/paulg), 2005.
 As usual, Paul Graham's essays are a good jumping off point.
 This one provides an overview of the startup funding process.

+[Fundraising Mistakes Founders Make](http://blog.samaltman.com/fundraising-mistakes-founder-make). [*Sam Altman*](https://twitter.com/sama), 2014.
+Talk to investors  *in parallel, not in series*, to setup a competitive environment.
+Explain the company’s mission, product, current traction, future vision, the market, the competition, your long-term competitive advantage, how you make money, and the team.

 [Fundraising Survival Guide](http://www.paulgraham.com/fundraising.html). [*Paul Graham*](https://twitter.com/paulg),  2008.
-Lots of practical advice here, especially for early stage startups.
+Practical advice for early stage startups.
 For example, fit meetings with investors into the spare moments in your development schedule, rather than doing development in the spare moments between meetings with investors.
-And be ready to downshift into consulting if appropriate.
+And be ready to "downshift" into consulting if necessary.

 [Hackers Guide to Investors](http://paulgraham.com/guidetoinvestors.html). [*Paul Graham*](https://twitter.com/paulg),  2007.
-What motivates VCs and angel investors?
-VCs are looking for big hits: "Currently the way VCs seem to operate is to invest in a bunch of companies, most of which fail, and one of which is Google."
-Angel investors are satisfied with smaller wins, but want to invest at much lower valuations.
+VCs are looking for big hits:  "the way VCs seem to operate is to invest in a bunch of companies, most of which fail, and one of which is Google."

-[Fundraising Mistakes Founders Make](http://blog.samaltman.com/fundraising-mistakes-founder-make).
-Sam Altman, 2014.
-Get intros to investors, talk to them, *in parallel, not in series*.
-Explain the company’s mission, product, current traction, future vision, the market, the competition, your long-term competitive advantage, how you make money, and the team.
-Get investors to compete with each other to offer the best terms.

 - - -

-## Bootstrap: Build a Company without Raising Money
+## Bootstrap - Building a Company without Raising Money

-Before you raise outside money, decide whether you can bootstrap your startup.
-Also, think about how far you can bootstap before raising seed capital.
-The more progress you make and the more traction you see, the sweeter your first term sheet will be.
+Think about how far you can bootstap the company before raising outside money.
+The more revenue and traction you can show investors, the sweeter your first term sheet will be.
+Many startups don't need to raise outside money at all.

 [Bootstrapped, Profitable, & Proud](http://37signals.com/bootstrapped).
 Basecamp.
 Series profiles companies that have over one million dollars in revenues, didn’t take VC, and are profitable.